Everest Three Passes Trek - 19 Days

 • Two nights’ accommodation, including breakfast at a 3-star hotel in Kathmandu

-• Three standard meals for during the trek
+• Three standard meals will be provided during the trek.

 • Snacks and seasonal fruits during the trek